NBISweden/AGAT/README.md

 You will have to install all prerequisites and AGAT manually.

 #### Install prerequisites
-  * R
+  * R (optional)
     You can install it by conda (`conda install r-base`), through [CRAN](https://cran.r-project.org) ([See here for a nice tutorial](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)) or using your package management tool (e.g apt for Debian, Ubuntu, and related Linux distributions).
+R is optional and can be used to perform some plots.
+You will need to install the perl depency Statistics::R

   * Perl >= 5.8
     It should already be available on your computer.
 If you are unlucky [perl.org](https://www.perl.org/get.html) is the place to go.

   * Perl modules
     They can be installed in different ways:

     * using cpan or cpanm

     ```
-    cpanm install bioperl Clone Graph::Directed LWP::UserAgent Statistics::R JSON Carp Sort::Naturally File::Share File::ShareDir::Install Moose
+    cpanm install bioperl Clone Graph::Directed LWP::UserAgent JSON Carp Sort::Naturally File::Share File::ShareDir::Install Moose
     ```

     * using conda

       * using the provided yaml file

       ```
       conda env create -f conda_environment_AGAT.yml
       conda activate agat
       ```

       * manually

       ```
-      conda install perl-bioperl perl-clone perl-graph perl-lwp-simple perl-statistics-r perl-json perl-carp perl-sort-naturally perl-file-share perl-file-sharedir-install perl-moose
+      conda install perl-bioperl perl-clone perl-graph perl-lwp-simple perl-json perl-carp perl-sort-naturally perl-file-share perl-file-sharedir-install perl-moose
       ```

     * using your package management tool (e.g apt for Debian, Ubuntu, and related Linux distributions)

     ```
     apt install libbio-perl-perl libclone-perl libgraph-perl liblwp-useragent-determined-perl libstatistics-r-perl libjson-perl libcarp-clan-perl libsort-naturally-perl libfile-share-perl libfile-sharedir libfile-sharedir-install-perl
     ```

+  * Optional
+    Some scripts offer the possibility to perform plots.
+You will need R and Statistics::R which are not included by default.

+    * R
+      You can install it by conda (`conda install r-base`), through [CRAN](https://cran.r-project.org) ([See here for a nice tutorial](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)) or using your package management tool (e.g apt for Debian, Ubuntu, and related Linux distributions).

+    * Statistics::R
+        You can install it through conda  (`conda install perl-statistics-r`), using cpan/cpanm (`cpanm install Statistics::R`), or your package management tool  (`apt install libstatistics-r-perl`)

 #### Install AGAT